Search This Blog

 RACI: An important tool to manage project outcome and stakeholder expectations

 A few years back in a 2-day workshop on organizational strategy to structure, I saw the facilitator came up with the RACI chart and fumble on the RACI explanation confusing “A” in RACI to “Aid.”
 In a different situation, the vice president of a client management group was referring to giving copyrights to his manager for coming up with the RACI model.
-Recently, when I saw the RACI matrix for a process map on a sales-to-execution role definition, I saw processes where same owner was both responsible and accountable and some areas where there was no person was identified as accountable.
+Recently, when I saw the RACI matrix for a process map on a sales-to-execution role definition, I saw processes where the same owner was both responsible and accountable and some areas where there was no person was identified as accountable.
 The more I am in management, the more I am feeling that key important stakeholders should become trained on fundamentals of project management, such as the tools associated with Project Management, so that they can position the projects for success and even inadvertently don’t derail the projects.

-There are several reasons to why a RACI chart is required.
+There are several reasons why a RACI chart is required.
 The most common ones include when the organization is large enough that simple project communication tools alone would not eliminate role ambiguities efficiently controlling costs to the organization.
-The subtle reasons for requiring a RACI becomes essential when the organization is silo-ed where several members are working on similar tasks creating waste and not making the organization lean.
+The subtle reason for requiring a RACI becomes essential when the organization is siloed where several members are working on similar tasks creating waste and not making the organization lean.
 From a project, program, product, & portfolio management perspective, this RACI tool surfaces to the top of managing risks to these strategic initiatives as middle management wonders if they have the authority to implement their job or projects experience schedule slippage, scope creep, cost overrun, and escaped defects.

-So, how does this managing strategic initiative from project to portfolio management?
+So, how does this manage strategic initiative from project to portfolio management?
 Now that we realize the importance of the tool, let us ground our thoughts here in relating this tool to stakeholder and risk management.
 Here are my thoughts!

 Role